glasswall-sre/victoria_rebuilder/README.md

   email: user@organisation.com
 ```

 * `access_token` : The PAT token associated to the email and organisaiton.
+The PAT Token must have Read and Write access to Releases.
 * `organisation` : The organisation in Azure DevOps.
 * `project` : The project in Azure DevOps
 * `email` : The email account associated to the PAT token.